iGame-Lab/PFPOffset/readme.md

-# PFP-Thickening
+# PFP-Offset

-This project is a demo to achieve to algorithm of PFP-Thickening.
+This project is a demo to achieve to algorithm of PFPOffset.

 [![c++20](https://img.shields.io/badge/standard-C++20-blue.svg?style=flat&logo=c%2B%2B)](https://isocpp.org)